Gabriel Lisette: Biography

 Of African descent, he was born at Portobelo in Panama on 2 April 1919.
 He became a French colonial administrator, and in this role was posted to Chad in 1946.
 In November of the same year Lisette was elected as deputy to the French National Assembly.
 In February 1947 he founded the country's first African political party, the Chadian Progressive Party (PPT), a radical and nationalist organization calling for self-determination.
-It was a branch of the Marxist-oriented inter-territorial African Democratic Rally, of which he was to be later chosen as secretary-general.
+It was a branch of the inter-territorial African Democratic Rally, a big tent anticolonial party, of which he was to be later chosen as secretary-general.
 Women, like Kalthouma Nguembang, were important to the foundation of the party.

+Although the PPT was a relatively moderate party and Lisette was close to Félix Houphouët-Boigny, it was much more radical than its main rival, the Muslim-dominated Chadian Democratic Union (UDT).
+It grew into an important opponent of the colonial administration, helping to organize syndical opposition in the Cotonfran factories.
+Meanwhile, the colonial administrators and chiefs were close to the UDT.

+Originally much weaker than the UDT, Lisette lost his seat in the National Assembly in the 1951 elections, in which the two second college seats were both won by the UDT.
+The 1952 local elections led to the Bébalem massacre carried out by colonial authorities after protesting farmers disputed the victory of the UDT over the PPT.

 The PPT was not immediately successful, as it found itself boycotted by the French colonial administration and from the African traditional rulers, who preferred the more conservative Chadian Democratic Union (UDT).
 The situation radically changed with the French Overseas Reform Act of 1956 which greatly expanded the electoral suffrage.
 Also, the UDT was riven by splits and dissensions; as a result, Lisette triumphantly won the 1957 elections for the Territorial Assembly, taking with his allies 47 seats out of 65.